 - A great smartwatch offering from a fitness brand

-The Whoop band 3.0 is, firstly, an activity tracker.
+The Whoop band 4.0 is, firstly, an activity tracker.
 It’s very data-driven.
 What it measures, you can manage.
-For example, you can look at your activity performance, sleep, stress and training load.
+For example, you can look at your activity performance, sleep, stress, and training load.
 All designed to help you understand and improve your performance.

-Throughout your day, the Whoop band will measure your calories burned, movements and activity levels to calculate your stress score between 1 and 21.
+The Whoop band will measure your calories burned, movements, and activity levels throughout your day to calculate your stress score between 1 and 21.
 The higher the score, the more strain you’re under.
 This is a way of measuring your overall stress for the day.
 You can pin it down to specific events.
 Work, for example.

 The Whoop Strap 3.0 is waterproof to 30m.